 Each Delegated Entity that has claims delegated must designate a Principal Officer for claims and provider disputes.
-These officers are responsible for attesting to compliant operations and for reporting the timeliness of those operations.
-The Principal Officer is the president, vice-president, secretary, treasurer, or chairman of the board of a corporation, a sole proprietor, the managing general partner of a partnership, or a person having similar responsibilities or functions.
+The Principal Officer is responsible for attesting to compliant operations and for reporting the timeliness of those operations.
+The Principal Officer is the president, vice-president, secretary, treasurer, or chairman of the board of a corporation, a sole proprietor, the managing general partner of a partnership, or a person having similar responsibilities or functions (California Code of Regulations (CCR) Title 28 1300.45 (o)).
+Blue Shield follows the DMHC requirement of a Principal Officer and does not accept a level of Director or below.

-The Principal Officer must sign the quarterly timeliness reports for both claims and provider disputes and Disclosure of Emerging Claims Payment Deficiencies.
+Specific to claims, the Principal Officer must sign the quarterly timeliness reports for both claims and provider disputes and Disclosure of Emerging Claims Payment Deficiencies.
 To designate an individual as Principal Officer or report a change of Principal Officer, request a form from Blue Shield assigned claims auditor or retrieve the form available at the HICE website and submit an original copy with original signatures to Blue Shield.
-The Principal Officer form should be submitted by email to ClaimsDelegateReport@blueshieldca.com
+The Principal Officer form should be submitted by email to ClaimsDelegateReport@blueshieldca.com.